seng637-winter2025/a1-group8/seng637-a1-group_8.md

  - Steps to reproduce defect
  - Expected outcome and actual outcome

+Manual function testing will be conducted after the exploratory testing phase is complete.
+The test suite from appendix C will be used.
+New bugs will be tracked in the system, making note that the bug is found using  MFT.
+Any bugs that had already been tracking in the exploratory phase will not be duplicated, but a note will be added that the bug was also found using MFT.
+The reported bugs will contain the same details as in the exploratory testing phase.

+Regression testing will be the final step in the testing process.
+Using version 1.1, each of the identified bugs from the exploratory testing and MFT will be re-run.
+If the bug has been corrected, then the bug status will be changed to 'Resolved'.
+If the bug still exists, then the bug status will be changed to 'Active' and V1.1 will be appended to the software version.
+Once this is done, the testing will be redone on the remaining test cases from the test suite in appendix C to identify any new bugs and will be reported with the same details as the previous bugs.

-## Exploratory Testing Logistics
+## Testing Logistics

 ### Initial Program Exploration
-- To familiarize ourselves with the program as a whole, each student individually followed steps 1-12 in the 'Familiarization with the ATM System' subsection of the 'Instructions' section.
+To familiarize ourselves with the program as a whole, each student individually followed steps 1-12 in the 'Familiarization with the ATM System' subsection of the 'Instructions' section.
+New bugs will be reported in the Azure DevOps system.

 ### Pair Programming
-- For each of the high level functions listed above, one student attempted to complete the high level function as described, and the other student made notes of any bugs that were encountered, paying careful attention to details like display, log, and state information.
+For each of the high level functions listed above, one student attempted to complete the high level function as described, and the other student made notes of any bugs that were encountered, paying careful attention to details like display, log, and state information.

+### Manual Function Testing
+ To conduct the manual function testing, each student was assigned 20 tests from the test suite in appendix C to drive the testing, while the other student kept track of the preformed tests and created reports for any bugs found.
+The execution order of the tests was done in order of the test cases 1 - 40.

+### Regression Testing
+ For the last phase of testing, each student ran version 1.1 of the SUT and the existing bug reports were split between the students to review and update.
+When redoing the manual function testing, each student conducted 20 tests.
+Student 1 did test cases 1-20, and student 2 did test cases 21-40.
+New bugs were reported by the student that found them.

 # Comparison of exploratory and manual functional testing

-Text…

--   Note that you need to submit a report generated by your defect tracking system, containing all defects recorded in the system.
+As a team, we found 12 bugs in the ATM software.
+5 of them were found in using exploratory testing, and the remainder were found using manual function testing.
+Most of the bugs found in the exploratory testing were also found when doing manual function testing.

+Both methods were useful in identifying defects in the software.
+Manual function testing was more time consuming but was valuable in detecting additional bugs that were missed in the exploratory phase.
+For our group, the manual function testing was the most effective approach.
+Exploratory testing still is a worthwhile method to use, as it can find bugs that may not arise when strictly sticting to a test suite that focuses on function requirements.

 # Notes and discussion of the peer reviews of defect reports